teknoprep/PCA_Freeswitch_Upload_AWS/README.md

 # PCA_Freeswitch_Upload_AWS
-This code takes your Freeswitch / FusionPBX call recordings and uploads them to S3 for processing utilizing the Post Call Analytics AI analysis which is located on github as well https://github.com/aws-samples/amazon-transcribe-post-call-analytics/
+This code takes your Freeswitch / FusionPBX call recordings and uploads them to S3 for processing utilizing the Post Call Analytics AI analysis which is located on github as well<br>
+https://github.com/aws-samples/amazon-transcribe-post-call-analytics/

 ## File Recording Info